Johnny Fisher: Fisher vs. Allen II

 Fisher faced David Allen in a rematch at the Copper Box Arena in London, England, on 17 May 2025.
 He lost by stoppage in the fifth round to suffer his first defeat as a professional.

+Fisher vs. Baláž

+Fisher got back to winning ways in his next fight, stopping Ivan Baláž in the fourth round at Salle des Étoiles in Monte Carlo on 6 December 2025.

+Zuffa Boxing

+On 13 July 2026, it was announced that Fisher had signed with Zuffa Boxing and was scheduled to headline Zuffa Boxing 11 at Copper Box Arena in London on 26 September 2026.
+He fought Michael Pirotton over 10 rounds and won by majority decision with two of the ringside judges scoring the fight 98–92 and 96–95 respectively in his favour, while the third had it a 95–95 draw.

 Personal life

 Fisher attended Marshalls Park School in Romford.

 He has a 2:1 degree in history from the University of Exeter, where his dissertation was on the aerial bombing of Germany in 1944–45.

 Fisher's father, John Fisher, is a social media personality under his nickname "Big John".
 He is known for his catchphrase "Bosh."